osism/testbed/README.md

   --parameter deploy_ceph=true \
   --parameter deploy_infrastructure=true \
   --parameter deploy_openstack=true \
+  --timeout 9000 \
   -t stack.yml testbed
 ```

+The ``--timeout 9000`` parameter avoids heat giving up too early.
+(The default timeout for heat stacks is typically 3600.)

+This can also be achieved using ``make deploy-openstack``.

 The parameter ``--parameter drives_vdx=true`` can be passed (or ``drives_vdx: true`` be set
 in ``environment.yml``) to change the testbed to use virtio disk names (``vdx``) rather than